naeemnh/guides/Readme.md

 # About this repository

-The Repo is a guide for setting up different tech stacks on your system.
+The Repo is a guide to setup different tech stack that I have used in my system for various purposes.
+Hope you find them useful!

 # Index